scuzzydude/asimov/asimov.md

 Holders of scoot are responsible for the appreciation of some genius or vanity.
 Asimov is the metric we use to evaluate relative value of genius or vanity.
 There are two ways to get asimov.
 Buy it with currency -- which requires no skill for a billionaire but has the downside of decreasing their property wealth.
 Or they can create, foster, or outright sell some vanity or genius on the cheap.

 Social pressure could create momentum that most new trade in art will be scooted, even if the effect is that the art remains in private hands, with the scoot primarily being held by a single individual for the purposes of liquidity.
-Rich guy keeps possession of the artwork for himself but publicly ISOs 10% of the scoot to get his name in the paper as woke rich guy.
+Rich guy keeps possession of the artwork for himself but publicly ISOs 10% of the scoot to get his name in the paper as a woke rich guy.

 A favorite sport of billionaires is trying to out do-good other billionaires.
 The masterpiece market will dry up for the billionaires out of fear of either a crowd-sourced crusade driving up prices, or cancellation culture impacting their core businesses.
 The do-good flavor of billionaire will be guided by market and social forces into finding new genius.

 What's in it for the billionaires?
 I think they will see the desirability of a stronger social contract that acknowledges and supports the privileges that come with being wealthy.
 Most societies can agree that if the wealthy provide real value to society, they deserve some privilege, because they provide greater societal leverage than the average person.
 What are we valuing?
 If we value responsibility, then the exchange because something the masses can accept.

 For many centuries, the social contract that kept the masses from devouring the rich was called nobility.
 You were born noble, or the king bestowed nobility upon you through magic powers, and the masses accepted this because it was right there in the Bible, which was read to them by priests who worked directly or indirectly for the king.
 Eventually the masses learned to read, and after decades of inbreeding, the masses figured out those noble idiots were not very special.
-More likely, "He's special," in Texas old lady speak, with a wink and a nod.
+More likely, "Ain't he special," in Texas old lady speak, with a wink and a nod.

 Why will the rich consent to this exchange?
 Someone, most likely their children, will inform them what happened the last go round where a society primed for social change intersected with a very high level of wealth inequality.[^18] I'm not talking about Occupy Wall Street.
 The part of history I'm referring to was way less fun.